DawnHanGeo/TSPolEdge/README.md

 Please run the "main.m" function to carry out the edge detection procedure.
 Notice the main path must be reset to adopt to your computer.

-If you use this code, please cite the following codes:
+If you use this code, please cite the following references:

 [1] Gao H., Wang C.*, Zhu J., et al. TVPol-Edge: An Edge Detection Method with Time-varying Polarimetric Characteristics for Crop Field Edge Delineation [J].
 IEEE Transactions on Geoscience and Remote Sensing.
 2024.